Known IssuesThe following are known issues for the October 2021 release.

 3. Only monthly data are available in OpenET Data Explorer’s field view

 At this time, only monthly data are available through the Data Explorer field view, while both monthly and daily data are available in raster view.
 The daily data volume is so large that it precludes inclusion in the geodatabase.
-However, summaries of daily data for regions of interest are available through the ‘Draw Custom Area’ tool, and will also be available through the Custom Reporting Tool when it is launched in mid-2023.
+However, summaries of daily data for regions of interest are available through the ‘Draw Custom Area’ tool, and will also be available through the Custom Reporting Tool when it is launched in 2024.

 General Data Issues